Ontario Train Related Museums, Activities, etc

 • Steam engine 136 is running again.
 See www.simcoe.com/news/article/1059588--historic-steam-engine-back-on-the-rails for story and two photos.

-• Schedule: See www.southsimcoerailway.ca/rides.htm
+• Fare: See www.southsimcoerailway.ca/rides.htm

-Fare: See www.southsimcoerailway.ca/rides.htm
+Schedule: See www.southsimcoerailway.ca/rides.htm

 Info: www.southsimcoerailway.ca/